fplab/rustviz-tutorial/README.md

     let y = x;
 }
 ```

-    2. Annotate the source code according to the Table I. in the paper [RustViz: Interactively Visualizing Ownership and Borrowing](https://web.eecs.umich.edu/~comar/rustviz-hatra20.pdf) i.e  specify that event using DSL in comment (main.rs)
+   ii.
+Annotate the source code according to the Table I. in the paper [RustViz: Interactively Visualizing Ownership and Borrowing](https://web.eecs.umich.edu/~comar/rustviz-hatra20.pdf) i.e  specify that event using DSL in comment (main.rs)

 ```
 /* --- BEGIN Variable Definitions ---